Menu

 Senior Wetland Ecologist

-As a member of the Pacific Coast and Central Valley Group at Point Blue Conservation Science, my work has focused on shorebird ecology and behavior.
-My interests range from the aquatic birds that use our coastlines for breeding, migration, and wintering; to the physical and biological dynamics of coastal ecosystems; to a particular shorebird found on our coast year-round, the Snowy Plover.
+Lynne was a member of the Pacific Coast and Central Valley Group at Point Blue Conservation Science, and focused on shorebird ecology and behavior.
+Her interests range from the aquatic birds that use our coastlines for breeding, migration, and wintering; to the physical and biological dynamics of coastal ecosystems; to a particular shorebird found on our coast year-round, the Snowy Plover.

-I first became involved with Point Blue (then, Point Reyes Bird Observatory) in September of 1971, when wetland biologist Gary Page was initiating an ecological study, focused on shorebirds, at Bolinas Lagoon.
-This beautiful coastal estuary, very near our organization’s first headquarters, was also the site of my field work then ‒ in marine biology.
-Because Gary aimed to include not only the shorebirds but also their predators (raptors) and their prey (invertebrates), there was an opportunity for me to apply my budding expertise in sampling and identifying intertidal invertebrates.
+She first became involved with Point Blue (then, Point Reyes Bird Observatory) in September of 1971, when wetland biologist Gary Page was initiating an ecological study, focused on shorebirds, at Bolinas Lagoon.
+This beautiful coastal estuary, very near our organization’s first headquarters, was also the site of her field work then ‒ in marine biology.
+Because Gary aimed to include not only the shorebirds but also their predators (raptors) and their prey (invertebrates), there was an opportunity for her to apply her budding expertise in sampling and identifying intertidal invertebrates.
 It was exciting to be invited to join this study, uncommon at the time.
-Our small but energetic team of student interns led by Gary set about documenting the distribution and abundance of shorebirds and their mud-dwelling prey on the lagoon, as well as the activities of shorebirds’ avian predators, such as Merlins and Peregrine Falcons!

-In my career at Point Blue I’ve had the privilege of coordinating and working with hundreds of citizen scientists in our studies.
-It has been gratifying to see how exposure to the scientific method ‒ and to counting and observing birds in the wild ‒ touch so many participants and inspire them to become knowledgeable and enthusiastic advocates for the natural world.
+In her career at Point Blue she has coordinated and worked with hundreds of citizen scientists in Point Blue studies.
+She has felt gratified to see how exposure to the scientific method ‒ and to counting and observing birds in the wild ‒ has touched so many participants and inspired them to become knowledgeable and enthusiastic advocates for the natural world.
+She hopes to continue such work in her retirement and as a Research Associate with Point Blue.